-Forge began as a humble bakery, then it branched out with a café, now that café has monthly supper clubs, cocktails, burgers and shakes.
-But the star of the show will always be the bread, baked fresh every day, right next to the café space which has greenery hanging from the ceiling.
-Order the Mexican-style huevos rancheros for brunch, but don’t leave without a loaf of sourdough or a treat to take home.
+Forge began as a humble bakery, then it branched out with a café, and now that café has monthly supper clubs, cocktails, burgers and shakes.
+But the star of the show will always be the bread, baked fresh every day, right next to the café.
+Order the Mexican-style huevos rancheros for brunch, but don’t leave without a loaf of sourdough or another treat to take home.

-With its hyper-local produce and eight-course tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
-At this award-winning hole-in-the-wall, seasonal small plates are beautifully presented and fashioned from local ingredients.
+With its hyper-local produce and ample tasting menu, modern British restaurant Joro is one of the swishest eating establishments in Sheffield, even though it’s in the Krynkl shipping container development.
+At this award-winning joint, seasonal small plates are beautifully presented and fashioned from local ingredients.
 It costs £45 for eight courses.
 Wear stretchy pants.

 Why go?
-For an £8 plate of authentic pasta.
+For an £8 plate of nonna’s best pasta.

 The first Nonnas opened in Sheffield in 1996.
-Since then the Italian restaurant has become a favourite throughout the city, serving authentic Italian food at reasonable prices in a happy atmosphere.
-From 5pm to 7pm on most days, Nonna’s offers £8 bowls of pasta (eight-hour slow-cooked Italian sausage with tagliatelle, yum) so go here if you’re on a budget but you’re not willing to compromise on food.
+Since then the Italian restaurant has become a favourite throughout the city, serving homey Italian food at reasonable prices.
+From 5pm to 7pm on most days, Nonnas offers £8 bowls of pasta (the eight-hour slow-cooked Italian sausage with tagliatelle is a real highlight), so head here if you’re on a budget but you don’t want to compromise on quality.

 Why go?
 For the city’s best Sunday roast.

-This gastropub is famous for its succulent Sunday roast but it does brunch, lunch, dinner and an early-bird special, too.
-It’s such a hit with locals for special occasions that there’s a graduation menu for the university students in the area.
+This gastropub is famous for its succulent Sunday lunch, but it does brunch, dinner and an early-bird special, too.
+It’s such a hit with locals for special occasions that there’s a graduation menu for students.
 Plus, it has its own cookery school where you can learn to roast an entire pig in a day.

 Why go?
-For the delicious food and BYO drinks policy.
+For the excellent food and BYO drinks policy.

-Otto’s is well-known in the area for its vibrant atmosphere (belly dancers and magicians are the regular live entertainment, you’ve been warned).
-Its huge menu is packed with Middle Eastern delights, like lemon chicken, fish tagine and, our highlight, baked goat’s cheese.
+Otto’s is well known in the area for its vibrant atmosphere (belly dancers and magicians are the regular live entertainment).
+Its huge menu is packed with Middle Eastern delights, like lemon chicken, fish tagine and, our highlight, the baked goat’s cheese.
 Bonus points for catering to large groups and letting everyone bring their own drinks.

 Why go?
 For the best tacos in town.

 This all-day Mexican canteen has done well for itself in Sheffield.
-It was once a street food stall that only cooked up tacos for dinner, but now there are four locations across the city serving breakfast, lunch and dinner.
+Once just a street food stall that only cooked up tacos for dinner, now it has four locations across the city serving breakfast, lunch and dinner.
 Our pick?
-The 12-inch chicken burrito in smoky tomato sauce, with black beans, salsa, rice, sour cream and loads of guacamole.
-The perfect bite to accompany a margarita, or a late-night journey home.
+The 12-inch chicken burrito in smoky tomato sauce, with black beans, salsa, rice, sour cream and loads of guac.
+The perfect accompaniment to a margarita, or a late-night journey home.